 Looking further ahead, studies are under way to ensure that within the next decade, new Rafale standards are equipped with air-to-air and air-to-ground capabilities adapted to tomorrow’s net-centric operations.

-The on-going effort will ensure more robust detection, tracking and identification of emerging air-to-air threats, and increase the Rafale’s survivability with new low observable odes and with the latest advances in electronic warfare systems.
+These capabilities will ensure detection, tracking and identification of emerging air-to-air threats and enhance the Rafale’s survivability thanks to new low-observable modes and a cutting edge electronic warfare system.

-Air-to-surface capabilities could benefit from assisted target recognition and enhanced sensor resolution, enabling the Rafale to attack ever more elusive targets.
+Air-to-surface modes, meanwhile, will benefit from assisted target recognition algorithms and enhanced sensor resolution to attack ever more elusive targets.

 Finally, the network capabilities of the Rafale will be further extended to ensure that it continues to play a leading role in tomorrow’s net-centric battlespace.